lovehumanity/lovehumanity.github.io/_pages/About.md

 classes: wide
 ---

 My name is Chris and welcome to my very small blog on the internet.
-I live in the UK and young.
+I live in the UK and am quite young.
 I maintain this blog here partly for my own personal development and spiritual journey and also to help others along the way.
 If you disagree with any of the articles feel free to send me an email with your thoughts.
 This blog is hosted completely free using jeykll minimal mistakes theme and gitlab.

 In this Blog You'll find articles on the following topics: